Wo1fz/movieTicketBookingWebApplication/Source Code/client/README.md

 In the project directory, you can run:

 ### `npm install`
-Install all the required document needed for this prokect.
+Install all the required packages needed for this prokect.

 ### `npm start`